jo-valer/ABNS-Hasson/README.md

 Theory Notes for the course "Artificial and Biological Neural Systems"

+## PDF

+The PDF of the Notes can be downloaded [here](https://github.com/jo-valer/ABNS-Hasson/blob/main/out/main.pdf).

 ## License
 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].